erikaris/til/pyspark.md

 ## Intro

 - Apache Spark or just `Spark` is a **framework for cluster computing** for **processing large quantities of data**.
 Among **distributed computing technologies**, Spark is currently the most popular technology.
 - Spark achieves efficiency by distributing data and computation across a cluster of computers.
-See the figure below for illustration. <br />
+See the figure below for illustration. <br /> A load balancer distributes work across multiple resources, preventing overload on any one resource.
+In Spark this function is performed by the cluster manager.<br />
   ![Spark Distributed Computing Architecture](./achitecture.png)

 - Spark does most processing in memory.